MissNaliaka/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-Function that checks for upper case character
+function that checks for a digit